nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 We again use `hoistServer` to embed the `projectServer` in the `authenticatedServer`.
 In the `run` transformation function for this level, we also grab the previous environment, `AppAuthenticatedEnv`, and nest it in the new environment, `AppProjectEnv`.
 We enhance the new environment, in this case by using the `organizationId` in the URL path parameters to fetch the organization object that the projects in the current request belong to.

-Now let's circle back and implement the translation helper functions for each custom monad that we've been using inside the `run` passed to `hoistServer`.
+Now let's circle back and implement the translation helper functions for each custom monad that we've been using inside the `run` function passed to `hoistServer`.
 Here are their signatures as a reminder:

 ```haskell
 runApp :: AppEnv -> App a -> Handler a